pyeventsourcing/eventsourcing/README.md

 with an INTENTION-REVEALING INTERFACE.
 Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework."_

-The list of features below, and the examples beneath, present the 'interface' and hopefully the 'intentions'.
+The list of features above, and the example of usage below, present the 'interface' and hopefully the 'intentions'.
 The 'intricacies' of the library mechanisms can be found in the source code.

 Inspiration: